CENG501-Projects/CENG501-Fall2024/ErturkKayman/Readme.md

         Orientation: (theta)
     Output: Tensor of shape (B, 7, H’, W’).
 - Loss Function:
-    Implemented a composite loss to minimize errors in location, dimensions, and orientation predictions using Smooth L1 Loss.
+    On top of the loss from MonoDetr for 3D object detection, loss used for scoring is added.
+It is implemented as a focal loss as mentioned in the paper.
 - Training:
-    Trained the model on the KITTI dataset for 30 epochs using the basic pipeline.
+    Trained the model on the KITTI dataset for 200 epochs.
-    Updated the loss function to a meaningful one and resumed training for further epochs.
+    Training parameters are in the config file.
 - Evaluation:
-    Developed scripts to evaluate the model on the validation set.
+    During training after every epoch (can be adjusted in the config) an evaluation is performed.
-    Outputs predictions for 3D bounding boxes and visualizes results.
+    AP@40 scores are reported.
+(See next chapter for detailed explanation)

 ## 3.2.
 Running the code